STOP GUESSING ABOUT YOUR GAME-WRITING CAREER

 What You'll Get

-This isn't just a course - it's your entry into the game writing community
+This isn't just a course - it's your ticket into the game writing communityÂ

-A small, focused cohort
+AÂ small, focused cohort

 We limit each class to just thirty writers, with a dedicated TA for every group.
 You'll never get lost in the crowd or feel like just another student ID.
+It's how we make sure you feel seen and heard.

 Weeekly live sessions with Susan